Super Documents

 The Disadvantages of a Paperless Office

 There are drawbacks to having a paperless office.
-Here are a few things to consider before changing to a paperless office.
+Here are a few things to consider before changing to one.

 1. You may not get all the benefits you expect

-If your business does not currently have a paperless office, then it might take some time to implement one.
-You may need to invest in technology, training, and other resources to create a paperless office.
+If your business does not currently have a paperless office, it might take some time to implement one.
+You may need to invest in technology, training, and other resources to create one.

 If you’re going from a paper office to a paperless office, it may take some time before you see any real benefits.
 It may take a while before everyone gets used to not dealing with physical documents.